 Choose the Provider Type SAML from the drop-down.

 Enter sso in lowercase as the "Provider Name".

-Click Download XML next to "Metadata Document" button on the Duo Admin Panel under Downloads to download the Duo Single Sign-On XML file.
+Click Download XML next to "Metadata Document" button on the Amazon Web Services application's page in the Duo Admin Panel under Downloads to download the Duo Single Sign-On XML file.

 Return to the AWS console.
 Click the Choose File button, select the XML file to upload, and click Next Step.

 Verify the provider information and click the Create button.